History of philosophy: 19th century

 The 19th century was a rich and diverse period in philosophy, during which the term "philosophy" acquired the distinctive meaning it holds today: a discipline distinct from the empirical sciences and mathematics.
 A rough division between two types of philosophical approaches in this period can be drawn.
 Some philosophers, like those associated with German and British idealism, sought to provide comprehensive and all-encompassing systems.
 In contrast, other thinkers, such as Bentham, Mill, and the American pragmatists, focused on more specific questions related to particular fields, such as ethics and epistemology.

 Among the most influential philosophical schools of this period was German idealism, a tradition inaugurated by Immanuel Kant, who argued that the conceptual activity of the subject is always partially constitutive of experience and knowledge.
-Subsequent German idealists critiqued what they saw as theoretical problems with Kant's dualisms and the contradictory status of the thing-in-itself.
+Subsequent German idealists critiqued what they saw as theoretical problems with Kant's dualisms and the problematic status of the thing-in-itself.
 They sought a single unifying principle as the foundation of all reality.
 Johann Gottlieb Fichte (1762–1814) identified this principle as the activity of the subject or transcendental ego, which posits both itself and its opposite.
 Friedrich Wilhelm Joseph Schelling (1775–1854) rejected this focus on the ego, instead proposing a more abstract principle, referred to as the absolute or the world-soul, as the foundation of both consciousness and nature.

 Georg Wilhelm Friedrich Hegel developed the philosophy of absolute idealism.

 The philosophy of Georg Wilhelm Friedrich Hegel (1770–1831) is often described as the culmination of this tradition.
 Hegel reconstructed a philosophical history in which the measure of progress is the actualization of freedom.
 He applied this not only to political life but also to philosophy, which he claimed aims for self-knowledge characterized by the identity of subject and object.
 His term for this is "the absolute" because such knowledge—achieved through art, religion, and philosophy—is entirely self-conditioned.

 Further influential currents of thought in this period included historicism and neo-Kantianism.
 Historicists such as Johann Gottfried Herder emphasized the validity and unique nature of historical knowledge of individual events, contrasting this with the universal knowledge of eternal truths.
 Neo-Kantianism was a diverse philosophical movement that revived and reinterpreted Kant's ideas.

 British idealism developed later in the 19th century and was strongly influenced by Hegel.
 For example, Francis Herbert Bradley (1846–1924) argued that reality is an all-inclusive totality of being, identified with absolute spirit.
 He is also famous for claiming that external relations do not exist.